spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/sales/sales-operating-procedures/deal-closure/index.html.md

 ## 1. Create a Mutual Close Plan

 A mutual close plan is a visual timeline of all the necessary tasks, individuals, and deadlines necessary to get the deal through closure and into deployment.
 A mutual close plan must have mutual outcome.
 It is created with your champions, advocates, and economic buyers.
 It will highlight gaps on both sides of the table so that they can be addressed and advance the deal to closure and deployment.
 Additionally, it allows you to coordinate/facilitate closure of the deal through your guidance of the process.
-Here is a [example/template](https://docs.google.com/presentation/d/1noScuDwweIX_rBSqvPqaTR5ag4GbD9e8WqE5x7_OqJ4/edit#slide=id.g80210dcfb3_7_222) you can download to complete with your champion, economic buyer, SA, and TAM.
+Here is a [example/template](https://docs.google.com/presentation/d/1noScuDwweIX_rBSqvPqaTR5ag4GbD9e8WqE5x7_OqJ4/edit#slide=id.g80210dcfb3_7_222) you can download to complete with your champion, economic buyer, SA, and CSM.

 <!-- blank line -->
 <figure class="video_container">